 The Board of Directors oversees management's responsibility for financial reporting and internal control systems through an Audit Committee.
 This Committee meets quarterly with management and quarterly with the Company's independent auditors to review the scope and results of the annual audit and quarterly reviews, respectively, and to review the financial statements and related financial reporting and internal control matters before the financial statements are approved by the Board of Directors and submitted to the shareholders.
-The Board of Directors has approved the Financial Statements and the disclosure contained in this Director's Report as of October 29, 2019.
-A copy of this Director's Report will be provided to anyone who requests it.
+The Board of Directors has approved the Financial Statements and the disclosure contained in this MD&A as of October 29, 2019.
+A copy of this MD&A will be provided to anyone who requests it.